viperleed/viperleed/doc/content/sections/domain_calculation.rst

 The DISPLACEMENTS file for domains
 ----------------------------------

-Instead of specifying :ref:`DISPLACEMENTS<DISPLACEMENTS>`  in each of the input subfolders, DISPLACEMENTS are defined in the main folder for all domains.
+Instead of specifying :ref:`DISPLACEMENTS<DISPLACEMENTS>` in each of the input subdirectories, DISPLACEMENTS are defined in the main folder for all domains.
 The syntax is similar to the way consecutive searches are specified, with an extra header line specifying which domain is being addressed, e.g. for a calculation with two domains called ``1x1`` and ``2x1``:

 ::